dkratzert/FinalCif/docs/loops.rst

 General Loop Editor
 -------------------

-FinalCif is also able to edit loop data from a CIf file by clicking the "Edit Loops" button.
+FinalCif is also able to edit loop data from a CIF file by clicking the "Edit Loops" button.
 Each loop has its own tab where the loop data is represented as a table.
 All fields changed by the user will turn pale red to indicate modifications and these are saved during the next file save.